 Mental healthcare services for special groups in Italy

-Italy has multiple non-profit organizations and government programs that provide support to particular groups in Italy free of charge.
-The Italian Ministry of Health also funds programs and crisis lines for women who are victims of domestic violence, migrants, and people with disabilities.
+Italy has multiple non-profit organizations and government programs that provide support to particular groups free of charge.
+The Italian Ministry of Health also funds programs and crisis lines for women who are survivors of domestic violence, migrants, and people with disabilities.

 Some resources available for special groups in Italy are: